qmk/qmk_firmware/keyboards/orthodox/readme.md

   independently.
 * You only need 3 wires to connect the two halves.
 Two for VCC and GND and one for serial communication.
-* Optional support for I2C connection between the two halves if for some reason you require a faster connection between the two halves.
-Note this requires an extra wire between halves and pull-up resistors on the data lines.

 Required Hardware
 -----------------